arraytechcn/array-adb/README.md

 - Public road use
 - Commercial deployment
-- OEM integration
+- Production vehicles
 - Safety-critical automotive systems

 ### Regulatory Compliance

 This project does **NOT** claim compliance with:
-- ECE regulations
-- SAE standards
-- DOT requirements
-- Any regional automotive lighting laws
+ECE, SAE, DOT, or any regional automotive lighting regulations.

-Any use of this project on public roads may be illegal.
+Nothing in this repository constitutes an offer for sale or commercial use.

 ---

 ### Intellectual Property Notice

 - No OEM firmware, source code, or confidential documentation is included
-- All control logic is independently implemented
+- All control logic is independently developed
-- References to automotive brands or components are descriptive only
+- References to Tesla, Samsung, or other brands are descriptive only

-Tesla, Samsung, and other brand names are used solely to identify hardware sources and do not imply endorsement or affiliation.
+Brand names are used solely to identify hardware sources and do not imply endorsement or affiliation.

 ---

 ### Liability

-The authors assume **no responsibility** for:
+The authors assume no responsibility for:
 - Personal injury
 - Property damage
 - Legal consequences
 - Regulatory violations

 Use at your own risk.